 As a kid, I loved the contrast between country and city places and the relative ease with which we could transition between both.
 I felt most free and alive in both the wide open spaces of my country home, and also while navigating the connected and crowded sidewalk networks of Chicago.

 I am professionally certified by the American Planning Association and have a graduate degree in geography from Western Michigan University and a bachelors in geography, sociology, and writing from Aquinas College.
-While those degrees were awarded some time ago, I continue to seek learning around topics that are critical to my and my place’s well being, including anti-racism, equity and inclusivity in community listening/planning, and multi-modal transportation.
+While those degrees were awarded some time ago, I continue to seek learning around topics that are critical to my /my place’s well being, including anti-racism, equity and inclusivity in community listening/planning.
 These will be lifelong learning practices.

-I’m proud to serve as a director on the boards of the Grand Traverse Regional Community Foundation; the Garden Theatre in Frankfort, MI; and Commonplace Coworking, a tenant-owner of Commongrounds Cooperative, where my office is based.
-When not working with fantastic people in interesting places, I enjoy exploring local art scenes, warbling with TC Sings, and tromping around sidewalks and shores with my partner, Nick, and our pup, Jake.
+I’m proud to serve as a director on the boards of the Grand Traverse Regional Community Foundation; the Garden Theatre in Frankfort, MI; and Grove Community Incubator, a tenant-owner of Commongrounds Cooperative, where my office is based.
+When not “placecrafting”, I enjoy exploring local art scenes, singing, and tromping around sidewalks and shores with my dog, Jake, and husband, Nick, a filmmaker & community builder who further inspires my care for people and place.